a1i3n37x/hack-the-planet/test.md

 - Ngrok alternatives and port tunneling tools?

 You learn it *by doing it*.
 A VPS is your training ground.

 ---

-## 💡 Writeup Power: More Legit Walkthroughs

-Imagine this in your next HTB or TryHackMe write-up:
-> "Payload hosted on attacker VPS (45.76.x.x) via custom domain → reverse shell tunneled to VPS listener running Sliver."

-That’s what separates your walkthroughs from the rest.
-It shows not just hacking skill, but operational awareness.

----